 Respondents to the Game Take Survey were post-stratified on the basis of whether or not they had purchased special licenses or stamps, to reduce the effect of nonresponse bias on estimates (see Shope 1985).
-We rely on hunters to indicate these purchases, except for combination license buyers who were identified by a letter in the license number since 2001, and who where identified this year by the combination privilege code indicated in the PALS database.
+Prior to the 2010-11 survey, we relied on hunters to indicate these purchases, except for combination license buyers who were identified by a letter in the license number since 2001, and who where identified this year by the combination privilege code indicated in the PALS database.
+Currently, with the full implementation of PALS, we no longer need to ask respondents if they have purchased special licenses or stamps; that information can be pulled from the database along with their name and address.
 Nonresponse bias for the Furtaker Survey was not corrected.

-Beginning with the 2006-07 Game Take Survey Special Turkey License and bear archery season information was requested.
+Beginning with the 2006-07 Game Take Survey, we requested Special Turkey License and bear archery season information.
 The Special Turkey License database was compared to the results of the Game Take Survey to confirm that those who had purchased a Special Turkey License reported so on the survey.
 This is the only electronic license database currently available to compare with Game Take results.
 Due to concerns identified during the 2007 survey that many Special Turkey License buyers were recording license purchase and hunting information for the wrong spring turkey season, changes were made to the Game Take Survey cover letter and survey instrument to improve accuracy of this information.